Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/implementation.md

 title: Notes about methods
 ---

-In this section we describe the implement of the functions of our lending contract.
+In this section, we describe the implementation of the functions of our lending contract.

 ## Instantiating contracts